Innovative Affordable Housing Ideas Highlighted at GHF UN Convocation

 The Global Housing Foundation is a 501(c)3 launched in 1999 when its founder and United Nations Scroll of Honor recipient, René Frank took up a challenge from the United Nations Commission on Human Settlements (UNCHS) as to why the private real estate industry did not do more to help solve the housing crisis around the world.
 The foundation's mission is, in conjunction with UN-Habitat, to bring together the resources necessary to create housing for the working poor.
 "Our commitment is to leverage the combined expertise and knowledge of global real estate industry leaders and spearhead the creation of solid partnerships between public, private, academic, community and governmental organizations to work towards a common goal of providing the working poor with the opportunity to owning a safe and affordable home," explained Global Housing Foundation Chairman Owen Gwyn.
 "We feel there can be no greater contribution to society than to transform a family and provide them with a strong and secure future," he explained.

-*This information is from an external source (Global Housing Foundation).
+(i)Source/Reference: Global Housing Foundation.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.